 LTV (Lifetime Value) is an important metric for decision-making in both marketing and product management.
 But measuring LTV is a bit tricky and you can easily make mistakes when calculating it.
-Moreover, even articles that have found their way to the first first page of Google search results contain mistakes when it comes to calculating LTV.
+Moreover, even articles that have found their way to the first page of Google search results contain mistakes when it comes to calculating LTV.

 In this essay, I will discuss how to (not) calculate LTV, and how to avoid these common mistakes: